gamblevore/speedie/Documentation/jbin.md

     || bin = msg.render_jbin
     printline bin

-Well, you will get some unprintable characters. it might look soemthing like this, depending on how your terminal handles unprintable characters:
+Well, you will get some unprintable characters. it might look something like this, depending on how your terminal handles unprintable characters:

     @$?mary?had@$@?a@?little?lambwhose@$?fleece?was@$?white?as?snow